-Bitget Launchx To Support Jambo’S $5 Million Fundraising For Satellite Launch Program
+Bitget LaunchX to Support Jambo’s $5 Million Fundraising for Satellite Launch Program

-VICTORIA, Seychelles, Jan.
-17, 2025 (GLOBE NEWSWIRE) -- Bitget , the leading Cryptocurrency exchange and Web3 company, is proud to announce the upcoming LaunchX event for Jambo, the world's largest on-chain mobile network.
+(MENAFN- B2Press Online PR Service) Victoria, Seychelles – Bitget, the leading cryptocurrency exchange and Web3 company, is proud to announce the upcoming LaunchX event for Jambo, the world’s largest on-chain mobile network.
 Jambo aims to raise $5 million through a token sale on Bitget LaunchX to fund its ambitious satellite launch program, an initiative designed to connect a global network of JamboPhones and expand access to decentralized services.

 Jambo is a global leader in the blockchain ecosystem through its $99 crypto-native smartphone, the JamboPhone.
 With over 700,000 units sold in 2024 alone, the company is at the forefront of bringing Web3 technologies to emerging markets.
 The satellite program is the next phase to vertically integrate borderless data access to JamboPhone users around the world.